ThePieBaker90/On-The-Rim/Items/Cybernetics/Head Cybernetics/Ears/Radiohear.md

 - **Install Location:**
 	- [[Ear]].
 - [[Cybernetics#Cyber Modifier|Cyber Modifier]]:
-	- +2.
+	- +1.
 * [[Cybernetics#Affected Skills/Ability Scores|Affected Skills/Ability Scores]]:
 	- +[[Sound-Based Perception]].
 - **Cost:**
-	- 2300 credits.
+	- 950 credits.
 * [[Cybernetics#Cybercost|Cybercost]]:
 	- 1.
 - **Abilities:**
-	- The user can "tune" their ear to a frequency range to perceive electromagnetic radiation at wavelengths within the range.
+	- The user can "tune" their ear to a radio frequency to perceive radio waves within the frequency.
-		- The frequency range
 - **Looks:**
 	- A long, slightly bendy antenna extends from the corner of the user's ears, ending in a spherical point.